-Portfolio Checkpoint #3 EDUC 4442 Classroom Management and Evaluation Theory
+Portfolio Checkpoint #4 EDUC 4442 Classroom Management and Evaluation Theory

-In Education 4442 Classroom Management and Evaluation Theory, candidates are required to submit a total of eight reflection essays with corresponding artifacts.
-One competency will be evaluated for full completion based on two reflection/artifacts for that competency.
-An unofficial transcript will be included, and the Professional Growth section should be up to date.
-Instructor and peer evaluations will be completed at this checkpoint.

-• Faculty in other classes, advisors, and supervisors may require candidates to submit specific items of evidence and critique/reflection essays.
+- In Education 4442, Classroom Management and Evaluation Theory, candidates are required to submit a total of twelve reflection essays with corresponding artifacts.
+Two competencies will be evaluated for full completion based on two reflections/artifacts for each competency.
+An unofficial transcript will be included.
+Instructor and peer evaluations will be completed at this checkpoint. - Faculty in other classes, advisors, and supervisors may require candidates to submit specific items of evidence and critique/reflection essays.

-Portfolio Checkpoint #4 Preliminary Evaluation (IDS 4522 Senior Seminar, EDUC 4512 Professional Portfolio Preparation or with Faculty Advisor)
+Portfolio Checkpoint #5 Preliminary Evaluation (IDS 4522 Senior Seminar, EDUC 4512 Professional Portfolio Preparation or with Faculty Advisor)

-Preliminary Assessment Report: The candidates' professional portfolios will be submitted for preliminary review either through the Senior Seminar class (IDS4522-Education Section), Professional Portfolio Development (EDUC 4512), or their faculty advisor.
-Candidates should complete two entries (Reflection/Artifact) for each of the ten professional competencies at the Preliminary AssessmentCheckpoint.
+• Preliminary Assessment Report: The candidates' professional portfolios will be submitted for preliminary review either through the Senior Seminar class (IDS 4522-Education Section), Professional Portfolio Development (EDUC 4512), or their faculty advisor.
+Candidates should complete two or three entries (Reflection/Artifact) as required for each of the ten professional competencies at the Preliminary Assessment Checkpoint.
 Preliminary assessment must be completed before the portfolio is submitted for final assessment.
 The "Preliminary Assessment Report" will be used to rate the portfolio items.